Underwater Focus & Video Lights

 Light & Motion SOLA Video 2000.

-The Pro6 is I-Torch’s newest video light, boasting 2400 lumens and a very wide beam.
+The Pro6 boasts 2400 lumens and a very wide beam angle.
 The Pro6 has combined popular features from many lights into one compact unit.
 There are 4 power levels for the white beam, two for the red beam and a UV (ultraviolet) light.
 The modes are accessed through a button on the top of the light right where the mount is.
 A power indicator light is also built into the switch and glows green, orange or red.
 The Pro6 takes one rechargeable lithium battery but comes with two so that one will always be charged.
 Burn time is one hour on full power.

 i-torch Pro6 Video & Focus Light.